Jonathan-Harty/epics-react-tut/README.md

    ```

 8. Create a todos.ts file in the src folder
-9. insert the following code into the file
+9. Insert the following code into the file
    ```typescript
    export interface Todo {
      id: number;